thomleclerc/test-kumojin-thomleclerc/README.md

 2.Build the container by running this command `docker build -t frontend-kumojin-thomas:dev .`

-3. To start the container, run `docker run -it --rm -v ${PWD}:/app -v /app/node_modules -p 3001:3000 -e CHOKIDAR_USEPOLLING=true frontend-kumojin-thomas:dev`
+3. To start the container, run `docker run -it --rm -v ${PWD}:/app -v /app/node_modules -p 3001:80 frontend-kumojin-thomas:dev`

 4. Go to localhost:3001